-Entering AICE English Language (10th - 11th grade Cambridge / Honors option)
+Entering AICE English Language (10th - 12th grade Cambridge / Honors option)

 The Curious Incident of the Dog in the Night-Time by Mark Haddon is, in part, a murder mystery narrated by Christopher John Francis Boone.
-After reading the book, you are to expand on Christopher's story: First, choose a chapter number (and remember it must be a prime number).
-Then recount any new and original event or single day in the life of 15-year-old Christopher as if he were narrating it -- in other words, mimic Christopher's voice.
+After reading the book, you are to expand on Christopher's story now that the novel's ended: First, choose a chapter number (and remember it must be a prime number).
+Then recount any new and original event (take him to the beach, or a chess match, or wherever you'd like) or single day in the life of 15-year-old Christopher as if he were narrating it -- in other words, mimic Christopher's voice.
 The one departure you can make from the novel is that Christopher may be a teenager from St. Petersburg rather than an English boy; otherwise you must be true to Christopher's character.
 Minimum word length: 600 words.